Bartlesville Radio » News » Dewey City Council and Public Work Authority Meet for first Meeting of July

 To conclude the city council meeting, the councilors met for about 20 minutes in executive session to discuss and take possible action on matters pertaining to “economic development.”
 Mayor Hays shared the council’s decision.

-As for the public work meeting that followed, there no items added to the regular agenda and the meeting lasted for about 5 minutes.
+As for the public work meeting that followed, there were no items added to the regular agenda and the meeting lasted for about 5 minutes.
 Both parties will reconvene again on July 17th for their regular second monthly meeting.

 « Back to News